 I’m a total tech nerd, so this is exactly what I would choose to do!
 Google Sites has free templates that are super easy to customize with drag and drop capabilities.
 Creating a mini-site is a great option if you think you may want to offer a virtual option again in the future.
 Everything will be saved in one place and won’t have to be deleted (like you may do on a regular class site).
 Google Sites is free, but Weebly is also easy to use and a free option.

 If you’re not that comfortable with technology, don’t choose this option.
 It will probably take you more time than you need to spend on something like this.

-You never know how much or how little someone will know about the learning platforms you are going to use with students during virtual learning days.
-Writing brief, easy to follow instructions for how to access websites, where to find student login information, how to submit an assignment, etc. will mean a lot to parents.
+You never know how much or how little someone will know about the learning platforms you will use with students during virtual learning days.
+Writing brief, easy-to-follow instructions for how to access websites, where to find student login information, how to submit an assignment, etc., will mean a lot to parents.
 Use screenshots, text, and labels to help them best understand what they’re looking at.
 If your grade level is using the same websites, you could easily divide and conquer this task.

 I created a FREE Open House Google Slides booklet that you can customize and share with families.
 There are two versions – one with prewritten titles and ideas for what to include on each page and one that is entirely editable.
 I wrote instructions on how to edit the files and how to share your finished booklet with parents.
 It’s super easy!

 Using Google Forms to collect information from parents for back to school this year is the best.
 Everything ends up neatly organized in a spreadsheet for you, and you don’t have to chase after forms from parents.
 I’ve turned a few of my Back to School Forms into Google Forms just to test it out.
 They are SO easy to use (and create)!
 Parents can fill them out on any device with the internet – computer, tablet, or phone – without issue.